AdyGCode/SaaS-BED-Notes/Contributor's-Guide.md

 ## 1. Fork the Main Repository to Your Personal Account:
 - If you have already forked the repository, you can skip this step.
 Forking creates a personal copy where you can make changes without affecting the original codebase.

-## 2. Keep Your Fork Synchronized with the Main Repository:
+## 2. Keep Your Fork Synchronised with the Main Repository:
 - Regularly sync your forked with the main repository to avoid conflicts.
 This ensures that your pull request is based on the latest code.

 ## 3. Clone or Pull Updates to Your Local Machine: